AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/packages.md

 ## Delete a package {#delete}

-To delete a package, make a DELETE request to the `/packages` endpoint while specifying the ID of the package you want to delete.
+To delete a package, make a DELETE request to the `/packages` endpoint and specify the ID of the package you want to delete.

 **API format**